 (2) The Minister must not give approval for the purposes of subsection (1) unless the Minister is satisfied that any proposed reduction below the points of presence threshold is consistent with market trends in the financial services industry.

-[Section 42J inserted by No. 14 of 2012 s.
+[Section 42J inserted: No. 14 of 2012 s.
 7.]

 42K.
-Points of presence in regional areas
+Points of presence in regional areas not to be closed

 (1) The Bankwest owner must not, at any time during the relevant period, close a point of presence that —